Huawei CFO back in Canada court as bail hearing set to wrap

 VANCOUVER (Reuters) - A top executive at Chinese telecoms giant Huawei Technologies [HWT.UL] is set to return to a Vancouver courtroom on Tuesday, as the judge weighs final issues in determining whether she should be freed on bail while awaiting extradition proceedings.

-Huawei Chief Financial Officer Meng Wanzhou was arrested by Canadian authorities on Dec.
+Huawei Chief Financial Officer Meng Wanzhou was arrested by Canadian authorities Dec.
 1 at the request of the United States.
 Tuesday will be the third day of bail hearings in a British Columbia court, with China criticizing her continued detention and demanding her immediate release.

 Meng, 46, faces U.S. accusations that she misled multinational banks about Huawei’s control of a company operating in Iran, putting the banks at risk of violating U.S. sanctions and incurring severe penalties, court documents said.